Cheddar Valley line: Strawberry Line

-Much of the disused line between Yatton and Cheddar today forms The Strawberry Line, a railway walk and part of the National Cycle Network route 26.
+Much of the disused line between Yatton and Cheddar today forms 'The Strawberry Line', a long distance footpath and part of National Cycle Network route 26.

 The trail starts at Yatton railway station and is in good condition most of the way to the site of Congresbury railway station.
 A new section of path along the top of the Congresbury Yeo river bank avoids the busy A370 road running alongside.
 At Congresbury the platforms of the former station remain, as do houses built for railway workers.
 The route on to Sandford is surfaced.
 Upon reaching the rail bridge on the outskirts of Sandford the trail joins Nye Road for about half a mile (800 m), before turning right into a new off-road link.
 This passes large orchards before rejoining the track bed for a short stretch to the A368.
 After crossing the road the site of Sandford and Banwell railway station is visible.
-The site has been developed as "Sandford Station Retirement Village" a sheltered housing complex.
+The site has been developed as the 'Sandford Station Retirement Village' sheltered housing complex.
 There is a view of the station, goods shed and platform including a short section of track, with period carriage and open wagons.
 The station is now restored and open to the public on summer weekends with access from the trail.

 The scenery through to Winscombe changes from open moorland to railway cuttings, with the path in condition to match the previous sections.
 The former station platform is preserved, with a time line of local and world events along its length.
 The small red bricked façade of the demolished station building has been laid flat into its former foundation.
 Seats and lighting have been provided and there are public toilets.
 After Winscombe the line continues south to Shute Shelve Tunnel, which cuts underneath Shute Shelve Hill.
 Within the tunnel the central surface has been paved with tarmac but it is unlit except for a central guide line of small guide lamps.
 The north half of the tunnel is brick lined, but about midway it reverts to unlined rock for the southern half, marking a change in the underlying geology from sandstone to limestone.
 After the tunnel the line continues due south through a deep cutting and onto an embankment as the land falls away until meeting the A38 which a bridge once crossed.